xonixx/blog/goawk_cover.md

 #### Makesure

-This is a task/command runner that I'm developing.
+[Makesure](https://github.com/xonixx/makesure) is a task/command runner that I'm developing.
 It's sort of similar to the well-known `make` but without most of its idiosyncrasies (and with a couple of unique features!).

 It may sound surprising, but I write it in AWK.
 I won't lie, it started more out of curiosity than out of real need.
 To me limits encourage creativity.
 Few people know nowadays that AWK is a full-fledged programming language, though really minimalistic.